Highlights Of The Program

 PA Consulting

-• Reframing autoinjector design around comfort, usability and confidence during longer injections
+• Reframing autoinjector design around comfort, usability, and confidence during longer injections

-• Adapting patient-centric features to support control, adherence and acceptance with longer dosing
+• Adapting patient-centric features to support control, adherence, and acceptance with longer dosing

 10:25 - 10:30